fjantunen/sev1/index.md

 > 🔑 **Key Takeaway:**
 > A blameless postmortem is a gift to your organization.
 It transforms errors into opportunities for systemic improvement, fostering a culture of continuous learning and resilience.

+#### Positive Retrospectives: When Nothing Broke (Because You Did It Right) ✨

+We usually wait for things to break before we learn from them.
+But some of the best signals come from the near-misses—the moments where something *could* have gone sideways but didn’t.

+Maybe a deploy was flagged and rolled back before it hit prod.
+Maybe someone spotted an odd metric pattern, kicked off an investigation, and quietly averted a major issue.
+Maybe a fallback system kicked in perfectly and no one even noticed there was a problem.

+These are not accidents.
+These are *successes*.
+And they deserve just as much attention as the big blowups.

+We call these **positive retrospectives**.

+A positive retrospective is a deliberate look back at a time when the system, the team, or the process caught something early and acted before damage occurred.
+It’s not about high-fives or chest-thumping.
+It’s about studying *what worked*, so you can do it again.

+**What to explore in a positive retro:**
+- What signals or behaviors helped us catch the issue early?
+- How did the tooling, alerting, or intuition contribute?
+- What would’ve happened if we hadn’t acted?
+- How do we make this kind of response repeatable and teachable?

+You’re not chasing a root cause here—you're mapping the early warning system and the immune response.
+These moments are often quiet wins that disappear into the noise unless someone captures them.

+If you want real resilience, you can't just study failures.
+You have to study the things that *almost* failed but didn’t.
+They show you where your systems flexed instead of snapped, and where your people trusted their gut and were right.

+> 🔑 **Key Takeaway:**
+> Celebrate the anti-incidents.
+They’re often invisible, but they’re proof your systems—and your people—are getting stronger.

 ### 13. From Lessons to Systems Change 🔄